jamezmca/learn-to-code/course notes/git_github.md

 So now we understand the process, let's learn exactly how to do it.

--- *Note that this guide will cover the 20% of GIT commands that will do 80% of the leg work*.
+-- *Note that this guide will cover the 20% of GIT commands that will do 80% of the leg work.*

 1. The very first step is to hop into a working directory of your choosing.
     - I typically have all my projects inside of a folder called ```github```.